 If you are prescribed a tricyclic, you should avoid alcohol.
 Alcohol can increase the sedative effects of the medicine and you should not drink and drive while taking tricyclics.

-Your doctor may advise you not to drive until they can judge whether you are suffering from any sedating side effects.
+Your doctor may advise you not to drive or operate machinery until they can judge whether you are suffering from any sedating side effects.

 Who should not take tricyclic antidepressants?

 Tricyclic antidepressants can be dangerous or cause problems if taken by people with:

 - epilepsy or a history of seizures; or